From Highland Park to Lincoln Park

 The Song of Jacob Zulu returns to Chicago in February for a brief run before traveling to Perth, Australia for the Festival of Perth, and to New York for a Broadway run.

-Steppenwolf inaugurates the Studio Theatre with the World Premiere of Picasso at the Lapin Agile, by Steve Martin.
+Steppenwolf inaugurates the Studio Theater with the World Premiere of Picasso at the Lapin Agile, by Steve Martin.

 The Rise and Fall of Little Voice opens on Broadway at the Neil Simon Theatre.